 Can’t say for sure how many more days our little lad will stay snuggly-safe within the womb of the most amazing woman I’ve ever known.
 You don’t have to be a paranoid freakazoid to wonder and worry what kind of world, life, and situations your current kids, newborns, or future spawn will endure, take-on, or even conquer.
 I half-jokingly said to Ariele the other day that I thought our boy would be the kind of genius who’d ultimately do some padded-white wall time.
 It didn’t go over well, even though I’d meant it as the highest compliment possible.
 “How so,” you say?
 I guess I’m a firm believer that (at times) if you are really in-tune with everything going on around us, the good and the bad, that you would go nuts, you’d have to go nuts, I’ve gone nuts and I am most assuredly no genius.
 “Oh sure, Rosch, you would think your kid was going to be gifted,” some Frenemy might be condemning.
 Yeah, I’ve got a big ego.
 Which is odd, because I’m also acutely aware of my simultaneous esteem issues.
 I’ve also put into the works the possibility that he could just end up being another constructive cog in the machine.
 A kind cog, hard worker, responsible, respectful, etc. but no more special than shoes.
 Though recently I heard the phrase, “You’re as cool as shoes.”
 Think about it, they actually are pretty f’in cool when you remember what they do.
 Either way, I can’t shut off the brain on this anymore than I can shut it off on any of it.
 I can meditate it out, run it off, carb-load it out of my system momentarily, but ultimately the endless spirals of what-ifs will always come crawling back.
 And so then, I got to thinking: maybe The Bean will lead the resistance against the robots or machines.
 Maybe he’ll be part of a larger group of people his age who actually change politics as usual.
-Maybe they’ll be no politics.
+Maybe there’ll be no politics.
 Maybe he and his generation won’t even have to read an article about an NYC development with Rich/Poor entrances.
 One can hope.
 Will he write ads for a living?
 I doubt it.
 I’ve got a feeling computers are damn close to having the IQs and algorithms necessary to deliver marketing that isn’t too far removed from the shlock and drivel that inhabits a good deal of whatever space me and my cohorts can stick it in, on, and around.
-I’m not damning the fine-advertising, the kinds that inform and entertain (hopefully both), but if Amazon is working on programs that right books based off of people’s narrative preferences, you can be sure shorter communications about the latest x, y, and z aren’t far behind.
+I’m not damning the fine-advertising, the kinds that inform and entertain (hopefully both), but if Amazon is working on programs that write books based off of collective-human narrative preferences, you can be sure shorter communications about the latest x, y, and z aren’t far behind.
 Like so many before me, I’m jumping the gun by twenty years of course.
 Who can say if he’ll be a rockstar, a writer, a fighter or a lover, or something not yet a thing?
-But, until he decides in some future unrealized reality on what to “be”, I’m kind of vibe-ing on the notion that he might just be the guy whose decision or insight almost singlehandedly ends wars forever.
+But, until he decides in some future unrealized reality on what to “be?”
+Well, I’m kind of vibe-ing on the notion that he might just become the guy whose decision or insight almost singlehandedly ends wars forever.
 I mean human wars obviously.
 After all, by then we’ve got to be taking on locust-like aliens hellbent on devouring what natural resources The Bean and his cohorts have managed to restore and protect, right?

 Well, well, well.
 Last night, the Mrs. carefully scrutinized our schedules, activities, and whereabouts for twenty-thirteen’s October.
 This might be a bit of TMI, but yes ladies and gentleman, with a near one-hundred percent certainty, we are finally comfortable with proclaiming: Twas my alter ego Joey Jo Jo who finally managed to sneak his evil seed past the proverbial goalie.
 On the eve of Halloween no less!
 If you’ve ever had the dubious pleasure of meeting that maniac, you are likely shaking your head like I did saying, “Of course it was him, that makes perfect sense.”
 Voodoo, black magic, warlockery and witchcraft—I’m a big fan of it all when it works out in my favor.
 Prior to unleashing Joey Jo Jo back into the world, I think we’d been trying to get pregnant for five months (not the longest of times, sure, but roll with this farce, friends).
 After nearly a year and a half of imprisonment in my gray matter—one night, that’s all he needed.
 Like all padres to be, I’ve put a lot of time against the speculation of who exactly, what exactly, this soon-to-be-born child of ours will be like.
 Now we have a more Windexed window into the possibilities, so watch out world, in two to three to six (who can say when the little demon will choose to exit) the first born of the maddest man to ever shred an axe in lower Manhattan is gonna drop on this rock like a tiny megaton boom.
 I’m excited.
 Maybe I’ll let Joey Jo Jo out at the birthing center too, I mean after all… Oh, by the by, his name ain’t gonna be Luke.